 New Zealand has a highly renewable electricity system and significant potential for new generation capacity that could be used to produce green hydrogen as a next generation, low-emissions fuel and energy carrier.
 Green hydrogen has the potential to help reduce our emissions in some hard-to-electrify applications such as long-haul heavy transport, specialty vehicles, industrial feedstocks, process heat, and in future aviation and marine transport.

-MBIE is currently consulting on the Interim Hydrogen Roadmap, which:
+In late 2023, MBIE consulted on the Interim Hydrogen Roadmap, which:

 - sets out the Government’s initial position on the opportunities for hydrogen in New Zealand’s energy transition,